Anthony M. Rud: Biography

 As an author, he worked in several genres, including science fiction, horror and detective.
-His notable works include science fiction/horror/detective story Ooze (1923), which appeared in the first issue of Weird Tales and also featured in the book collection The Moon Terror published by Weird Tales (anonymously edited by Farnsworth Wright).
-Rud authored a science fiction novel named The Stuffed Men (1934).
+His notable works include science fiction/horror/detective story "Ooze" (1923), which appeared in the first issue of Weird Tales and also featured in the book collection The Moon Terror published by Weird Tales (anonymously edited by Farnsworth Wright).
+Rud authored a science fiction/detective novel named The Stuffed Men (1934) as part of his "Jiggers Masters" series of stories.
 Rud contributed stories to Weird Tales, Argosy, Thrilling Wonder Stories, Golden Fleece Historical Adventure and other magazines.

 He was the fourth editor of Adventure magazine from 15 October 1927 to 15 February 1930.

 Rud also edited Detective Story Magazine in 1938 for Street and Smith.

 He died in New York City at age 49.